 These secondary factors can significantly influence the overall value of an offer.

 You can use these secondary factors during a negotiation to increase the value of the compensation package as a whole.
-So, if an offered salary feels low, bundle benefits to shift the conversation.
+So, if an offered salary feels low, ask about bundling benefits to shift the conversation.

 Suggest alternatives: “If the salary stays at $X, could we consider: